 Faith Bible Chapel v.
 Gregory Tucker

 Faith Bible Chapel is a church in Arvada, Colorado that for over half a century has welcomed everyone to come and experience the presence of God and have an ever-growing relationship with Jesus.
-The church has a Christian school, Faith Christian Academy, which equips students with a Christ-center, academically excellent education so that they can passionately represent Christ in their community.
+The church has a Christian school, Faith Christian Academy, which equips students with a Christ-centered, academically excellent education so that they can passionately represent Christ in their community.
 To accomplish this mission, Faith hires leaders and educators who commit to live and share the church’s Christian faith.
 Gregory Tucker was the school’s Chaplain and a Bible teacher who students looked up to for spiritual guidance.
 But in 2018, he led a chapel service on race that became too political and handled an ensuing conflict in a way that contributed to division in the school and undermined the trust that school leadership and parents had in him.
 Mr. Tucker then left Faith Christian and sued the church in federal court.
 Becket is defending Faith’s right to freely choose its religious leaders without government interference.

 Share this Case

 A dedicated, faithful school

 Faith Christian Academy is a Christian school provided as a ministry of Faith Bible Chapel, a church in Arvada, Colorado.
 For years, the local community has repeatedly selected Faith Christian as the best school in the city, with the best teachers, best leadership, and best service to parents and students.
 Faith Christian provides a top-notch education, academically outperforming other schools and sending 90% of graduates to college.
 And for over 50 years, the school’s focus—like the church’s—is to prepare students to live out the Gospel in a sincere relationship with Jesus Christ.